Experiential Learning Opportunities

 One Retreat is a prominent psychedelic retreat center situated in the resort town of Negril, Jamaica.
 It stands as one of Jamaica's premier centers due to the numerous wellness retreats it offers, and its involvement with psilocybin research, that includes academic partners in the USA and Canada (e.g., Johns Hopkins University, Guelph University).
 The retreat has garnered attention for its involvement in provision of psychedelic-assisted therapy for Navy SEAL veterans dealing with PTSD.
 Drs.
 Williams and Vallely have been working closely with program directors to craft a program uniquely suited to our students' needs, and recently returned from a site visit of this facility in Jamaica.
 Anyone receiving psilocybin mushrooms would first be medically cleared by a licenced medical provider, with a medical personal present for the duration of the psilocybin experience.

-The cost of this is retreat is currently $3900 USD.
-Partial scholarships are available for eligible students.
+The cost of this is retreat is currently $4500 USD.
+Partial scholarships may be available for eligible students.

 Drs.
 Monnica Williams and Anne Vallely at the One Jamaica Retreat in Negril with retreat directors Kevin Bourke (left), Vee Cardillo (right), and Taino Chief Kasike Nibonrix Kaiman of the Jamaica Council of Indigenous Leaders (center).